John Downes (regicide): Background

 The Downes held various manors in Cheshire and Lancashire from as early as the 12th century.
-They were an ancient Forester family, like the Stanleys, Egertons and other Cheshire families whom they married into.
+They were an ancient Forester family, like the Stanley, Grosvenor, Egerton and other Cheshire families whom they married into.
 They held the manors of Overton, Taxall, Shrigley, Sutton Downes and Wardley.

 Ormerod in his 'History of Macclesfield states that a Downes, styled the Great Lord of Downes, was Royal Forester to King Harold, the Saxon king of Mercia.
 This legend recounts how the Downes family acquired the coat of arms of the white stag.
 The King was hunting in Macclesfield Forest and became lost.
 Whilst all went to look for him, the Royal Forester, Downes, was resting when a white stag approached and led him to the King.
 The white stag was given to Downes by the King and became the family's arms.
 Ormerod claims the Downes family held their lands by a blast of the horn on Midsummer's Day and had many curious medieval rights including one to hang draw and quarter.

 One member of the family, Roger Downes, a friend of the notorious libertine Lord Rochester, was killed in a London brawl, with his head apparently being sent to the family home at Wardley Hall.
 The Hall is supposed to be haunted by his ghost.
 They acquired Wardley Hall through marriage to a Worsley heiress.

 Some of the Downes family were well known for their adherence to the Catholic faith, though in later centuries they remained Anglican.
 It was Francis Downes who retrieved the head of his martyred cousin Ambrose Barlow.